bxnxiong/Lint-Code/README.md

 # Oct.10

+- No.170 Rotate list

+to rotate a linked list. trick is to form a circle using the linked list, then use k%n to define how many rotate steps the circle should perform. then cut the circle at final step. return the linked list.

 - No.164 Unique Binary Search Trees II

 this problem needs to return all possible trees. use dfs to do that. store all subsequent trees into a list, when generating n+1 nodes tree, use trees generating n nodes(stored in the list) and adding the n+1th new node on the top.